Huawei's Ideos X5 is a full-feature Android smartphone at the price of a dumb phone.

 The price is low, but the phone comes with all the key features.
 It has an 800 by 480 pixel touch screen display which measures 98mm across the diagonal.
 In practice the screen is sharp enough for reading text and showing images.
 The display struggles in bright sunlight – show me a phone that doesn't.

 Huawei hit the size sweet spot.
 There are smartphones with larger displays, yet the X5 will fit in any pocket – the larger phones are harder to carry.
-It feels comfortable in the hand with smooth curves – I’ve tested more expensive smartphones that are awkward and less solid feeling.
+It feels comfortable in the hand with smooth curves – There are more expensive smartphones that are awkward and less solid feeling.
 It feels fine when used as a phone and is held up to your ear.